13 Feb 2023, 10:00

 Projections of turbine sizes by producer Enercon.
 Source: jahobr/wiki

-Wind power has been by far the most important creator of jobs in the renewable energy sector in recent years, according to the German statistical office Destatis.
-With roughly 83,000 employees and a revenue of 9.6 billion euros in 2019 ( the latest year for which data is available at Destatis), wind power accounted for more than half of total revenue in renewable power technology — even without including linked economic effects in associated industries and service sectors.
+Wind power has been the most important creator of jobs in the renewable energy sector in recent years.
+Out of about 344,000 jobs linked to the renewable energy sector in Germany in 2021, roughly 130,000 were in the (onshore and offshore) wind power industry, Germany’s Federal Environment Agency (UBA) said in a 2022 analysis.
+In 2019, the wind power industry had a revenue of 9.6 billion euros, according to the German statistical office Destatis.
+This was more than half of total revenue in renewable power technology — even without including linked economic effects in associated industries and service sectors.

-However, despite projections showing a huge uptick in the number of wind turbines being installed in Germany and further afield in coming years, wind jobs do not necessarily provide secure employment.
-Wind industry association BWE estimated that up to 40,000 jobs might have been lost in the German wind power sector since 2017 due to the continually low buildout volumes.
-The situation was exacerbated for companies by the switch from guaranteed remuneration at fixed rates to an auction system in that year, which intensified competition and cost pressure for companies (see section on funding below for more details).
+However, despite projections showing a huge uptick in the number of wind turbines being installed in Germany and elsewhere in Europe in the coming years, a job in the wind power industry so far did not necessarily mean secure employment.
+Industry association BWE estimated that up to 40,000 jobs might have been lost in the German wind power sector since 2017 due to the continually low buildout volumes.

 Paradoxically, while manufacturing capacity has been shut down and jobs were lost, the government simultaneously warned that expansion targets could be at risk due to a lack of skilled workers to implement the envisaged expansion.
 Economy minister Habeck in early 2022 warned that Germany would need more skilled immigrants to implement its energy transition plans.
 A total of around 200,000 job openings would have to be filled to implement key elements of the energy transition.
 The government announced a reform of Germany’s immigration law in late 2022 to recruit skilled workers from abroad.
 Industry group BWE says up to 40 percent of all labour needs for climate neutrality would fall into categories in which finding skilled workers already is a challenge, which is why it launched its own recruiting initiative in 2022.